 - Highlighting the obligations of the Scottish charity test on schools

-The Scottish Council of Independent Schools (SCIS) is engaged in a range of public information and public affairs work, liaising with many Government departments and public bodies to advance education and the particular issues relating to mainstream day and boarding schools, and to independent Additional Support Needs schools.
+The Scottish Council of Independent Schools (SCIS) is engaged in a range of public information and public affairs work, working with the Scottish Government and public bodies to advance education and the particular issues relating to mainstream day and boarding schools, and to independent Additional Support Needs schools.
 SCIS liaises with Government departments, public bodies and educational groups, making an active contribution to curriculum development, the training of teachers and the development of teaching skills.

 SCIS staff and subject specialists in many member schools serve on education committees and organise national conferences for the benefit of teachers in both local authority and independent schools.
 Many teachers in independent senior schools work as markers for the SQA public exam system.
 In these and other ways, the independent school sector in Scotland shares experience and expertise, to advance education.